Day 1: Bangkok-Rayong (Cycling 50km) ( L )

 Overnight in Phnom Penh.

-After breakfast.
-Transfer 15km out of the busy traffic in Phnom Penh.
-Begin to cycle to visit Ta Phrom and Yeary Pov temples (12 century).
-Take a break for water and a snack before heading to Phnom Chisor to visit the hilltop 11th-century temple.
+After breakfast, we cycle heading to Takeo, the less-traveled town in Cambodia but it has much history related to the first Khmer civilization when the first Kingdom was established in the early century.
+It was known as Funan or Nokor Phnom means the Kingdom of the Hill.
 Enjoy packed lunch and overlook the scenery of the countryside.
-Afternoon, cycle to Takeo passing Ta Mok’s house, the former general commander of the Khmer Rouge.
-Takeo is a less visited town with many relations to the history.
+After lunch, we continue the cycle to Takeo passing Ta Mok’s house, the former general commander of the Khmer Rouge.
 Board on the boat for sunset to Phnom Da to visit the hilltop temple former the capital of the Khmer Empire in the early century known as Funan.

 Overnight in Mittapheap Guesthouse.